How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 As Goleman highlights in “What Makes a Leader?”
 (Harvard Business Review, 1998), the distinguishing factor of outperforming leaders is not IQ, but emotional intelligence.

-See the links below for comprehensive guides that address this topic more deeply.
+Refer to the links below for comprehensive guides that delve more deeply into this topic.

 How to Be a Visionary Leader

-Visionary leadership starts with a clear vision of your organization or for your team.
+Visionary leadership begins with a clear vision for your organization or team.
 Focus first on clarifying that compelling vision.

 1. Determine a clear vision for your organization or team.